libdriver/mfrc522/README.md

 The MFRC522 is a highly integrated reader/writer IC for contactless communication at 13.56 MHz.
 The MFRC522 reader supports ISO/IEC 14443 A/MIFARE and NTAG.The MFRC522’s internal transmitter is able to drive a reader/writer antenna designed to communicate with ISO/IEC 14443 A/MIFARE cards and transponders without additional active circuitry.
 The receiver module provides a robust and efficient implementation for demodulating and decoding signals from ISO/IEC 14443 A/MIFARE compatible cards and transponders.
 The digital module manages the complete ISO/IEC 14443 A framing and error detection (parity and CRC) functionality.

-LibDriver MFRC522 is a full-featured driver of MFRC522 launched by LibDriver.It provides the functions of contactless communication, crc calculation, random generation and so on.
+LibDriver MFRC522 is a full-featured driver for MFRC522, launched by LibDriver.It provides contactless communication, crc calculation, random generation and additional features.
 LibDriver is MISRA compliant.

 LibDriver MFRC522 provides the full-featured driver of MFRC522, but it does not include MIFARE Classic, MIFARE Ultralight, NTAG21x and other drivers.